 The underlying fund's compliance with the SEC's rule applicable to the underlying fund's use of derivatives may limit the ability of the underlying fund to use derivatives as part of its investment strategy.
 The rule deems an underlying fund that uses derivatives only in a limited manner as a limited derivatives user and requires that such underlying fund adopt and implement written policies and procedures reasonably designed to manage the underlying fund's derivatives risks.
 The rule also deems an underlying fund that uses derivatives in more than a limited manner as a full derivatives user and requires that such an underlying fund adopt a derivatives risk management program, appoint a derivatives risk manager and comply with an outer limit on leverage based on value at risk, or "VaR".
-VaR is an estimate of an instrument's or portfolio's potential loss enout.
-For example, a VaR of 5% with a specified confidence level of 99% would mean that a VaR model estimates that 99% of the time the underlying fund would not be expected to lose more than 5% of its total assets, and in such a scenario the VaR model does not provide an estimate of the extent of this potential loss.
+VaR is an estimate of an instrument's or portfolio's maximum potential loss amount.
+For example, a VaR of 5% with a specified confidence level (i.e., 99%).
+VaR will not provide, and is not intended to provide, an estimate of an instrument's or portfolio's maximum potential loss amount.
+For example, a VaR of 5% with a specified confidence level of 99% would mean that a VaR model estimates that 99% of the time the underlying fund would not be expected to lose more than 5% of its total assets over the given time period.
+However, 1% of the time, the underlying fund would be expected to lose more than 5% of its total assets, and in such a scenario the VaR model does not provide an estimate of the extent of this potential loss.
 The derivatives rule may not be effective in limiting the underlying fund's risk of loss, as measurements of VaR rely on historical data and may not accurately measure the degree of risk reflected in the underlying fund's derivatives or other investments.
-The underlying fund is generally required to satisfy the rule's outer limit on leverage by limiting the underlying fund does not tuilize derivatives each business day.
-If the underlying fund does not have an appropriate designated reference portfolio in light of the underlying fund's net assets each business day.
-If the underlying fund does not have an appropriate designated reference portfolio in light of the underlying fund's net assets each business day.
-The fund must satisfy the rule's outer limit on leverage by limiting the underlying fund's NaR to 20% of the value of the underlying fund's ne
+The underlying fund is generally required to satisfy the rule's outer limit on leverage by limiting the underlying fund's investments, investment objectives and strategy, the underlying fund must satisfy the rule's outer limit on leverage by limiting the under

 Options - The underlying fund may invest in option contracts, including options on futures and options on currencies, as described in more detail under "Futures and Options on Futures" and "Currency Transactions," respectively.
-An option contract is a contract that gives the holder of the option, in return for a premium payment, the right to buy from (in the case of a call) or sell to (in the case of a put) the writer of the option the reference instrument underlying the option) at a specified exercise price.
+An option contract is a contract that gives the holder of the option, in return for a premium payment, the right to buy from (in the case of a call) or sell to (in the case of a put) the writer of the option the reference instrument underlying the option (or the cash value of the instrument underlying the option) at a specified exercise price.
 The writer of an option on a security has the obligation, upon exercise of the option, to cash settle or deliver the underlying currency or instrument upon payment of the exercise price (in the case of a call) or to cash settle or take delivery of the underlying currency or instrument and pay the exercise price (in the case of a put).